 Trees play a central role in the composition of the series.
 The first part has an uninhabited shrub and the second one overlooks the handsome pines of my neighbour´s yard.
 In the third part, I equate the northern prime forest and the southern rain forest with commercial forest and palm oil plantations.
 In the fourth part, the dried landscape is surrounded by a large oak, the Kalevala (Finnish national epic) world tree , which has be felled.
 In the fifth part, mangrove, which is an important carbon binder and storm and erosion inbitor, plays a central role as the tree of life.

 I have created this series of five tapestries with the support of the Arts Promotion Centre Finland, Finnish Cultural Foundation and Greta and William Lehtinen Foundation.

-My next goal is to weave a tapestry of monumental size.
-It will be about 11 square meters and takes three years.
+My newest goal was to weave a tapestry of monumental size.
+Ataraxia is about 11 square meters and took three years.
 Making a monumental work means for me joining the global and historical chain of tapestry artists.

 Its theme is inner peace and the experience of calming.
 With my work and the process of producing it, I convey the message of the culture of slowness: the importance of stopping and being present.
 For example now when the pandemic situation isolates, we had to stop and face ourselves in silence.

 More my thoughts about making tapestries in English: